Sabarimala visitors 'Urban Naxals, should be probe to identify genuine devotees': V Muraleedharan

 Sabarimala: As Ayyappa temple opens, activist Trupti Desai to attempt Darshan today

-The ministers comments came following the Supreme Court's decision to refer to a larger bench re-examination of religious issues including those arising out of its 2018 verdict that lifted the centuries-old ban on women of menstruating age visiting the shrine of Lord Ayyappa.
+The ministers' comments came following the Supreme Court's decision to refer to a larger bench re-examination of religious issues including those arising out of its 2018 verdict that lifted the centuries-old ban on women of menstruating age visiting the shrine of Lord Ayyappa.

 According to police, on Saturday after the temple was opened, nearly ten young women from Andhra Pradesh, who arrived at Pamba to offer prayers were sent back.